andrastantos/brew/docs/cpu/exceptions.rst

 Exceptions in TASK mode cause the processor to enter SCHEDULER mode.
 Interrupts are considered one of the possible exceptions.

-When a TASK mode exception occurs, Espresso starts execution in SCHEDULER mode. :code:`$tpc` points to the excepting instruction.
+When a TASK mode exception occurs, execution commences in SCHEDULER mode. :code:`$tpc` points to the excepting instruction.

 Exceptions in SCHEDULER mode cause the processor to jump to address 0 (the reset vector).
 Interrupts in SCHEDULER mode are masked and don't take effect.

+If an exception or interrupt occurs during the execution of a prefix instruction :code:`$tpc` points to the first prefix instruction.
+The same precise exception guarantees are honored for prefixed instructions as normal ones.
+In other words, prefixes are considered part of the instruction with regards to exception or interrupt handling.

 Exception sources
 -----------------